Grooming the Irish Setter

 Puppy Cut: Shortened length for young or pet-only dogs, prioritizing ease of maintenance.

 Show Cut: Precision grooming emphasizing outline, feathering, and balance.
-Best handled by experienced groomers.
+Best handled by experienced groomers — a light working of Silhouette through the feathering can help hold fullness through the ring.

 • Brush several times per week